I-am-PUID-0/DMB_Docs/docs/contributing.md

 Whether you're a developer, power user, or just someone passionate about improving media automation, your help is always appreciated!

+Thank you for helping make DMB better for everyone!

 ---

 ## 👨‍💻 Development Contributions